 Yule Logs: At the Yule feast, Vikings would burn large logs of oak inscribed with runes for good fortune in the coming year.7 Oak is the hardest of woods, and so these logs would burn long and hot throughout the night to gladden the feast and to chase the darkness away.

 Drinking: Christmas and New Year are the main times of year that conspicuous drinking of alcohol becomes more socially acceptable.
-The Vikings celebrated Yule with nights-on-end of drinking mead from long horns (or from the skulls of your enemies, if you are into that).
+The Vikings celebrated Yule with nights-on-end of drinking mead from long horns (and sometimes the skulls of their enemies).

-Mistletoe: Loki, the god of mischief and misfortune murdered Baldr, the best and most beloved of the gods (who later, Christianized tellers would sometimes use as an allegory for Christ) with mistletoe.
-The Mistletoe berries became a symbol of love in the epilogue of the same story, hence the tradition of kissing under it; but Baldr’s death is also supposed to lead to rebirth after Ragnarok, in keeping with the theme of Yule.8
+Mistletoe: Loki, the god of mischief and misfortune murdered Baldur, one of the most beloved of the gods, with a spear made from mistletoe.
+The Mistletoe berries later became a symbol of love in the epilogue of the same story, hence the tradition of kissing under it; Baldur’s death was also supposed to lead to rebirth after Ragnarok, in keeping with the theme of Yule.8

 Christmas trees: Vikings decorated trees with food, gifts, and small carvings (particularly in honor of their gods).5 The tradition of lighting candles on trees was not documented until the early 19th century, and so we can hope that the ever-practical Vikings had better sense than that.7

 Holidays are times when the traditions of our many ancestors come down to us in blended forms.
 This blending of forms and traditions is called syncretism.
 Syncretism is a natural human phenomenon that occurs when people living amongst each other (as the Vikings ultimately did) accentuate the similarities in religions, cultures, or ideologies (instead of focusing on differences) until they merge together.